 Cognitive load-bearing is an integral part of intellectual development.
 Habits formed by technological convenience leave us predisposed to lighter burdens.
-Where once we might sit with a difficult challenge, allowing ideas to percolate and develop through sustained contemplation and progressive iteration, we now reflexively reach for our devices at the first hint of mental effort or uncertainty; It's easier.
+Where once we might sit with a difficult challenge, allowing ideas to percolate and develop through sustained contemplation and progressive iteration, we now reflexively reach for our devices at the first hint of mental effort or uncertainty; it's easier.

 This leads to an insidious pursuit of convenience and instant gratification, fueled by dopamine-hunting interface design on social platforms, compulsive scrolling habits and misplaced priorities.
 The result leaves us misguided and weakened; with an eroded capacity to sustain focus, think independently and critically, and make sound decisions.
 This corruption starts at the personal level and cascades through groups, corporations, and institutions

-Aspect |
+| Aspect |

 Computation |